Lavina Washines: Political career

 "This is a great day for the Yakamas -- to get the land returned back for access to our fishing right areas.
 The younger generation will continue to exercise their Creator-given right to our very important salmon.
 The U.S. government promised us with their honorable word to uphold their trust responsibility.
 All Yakamas will benefit with this accomplishment by the current Tribal Council officials."

 In 2007, Washines spoke about an ongoing lawsuit by the Yakama Nation regarding the Hanford Nuclear Site Cleanup.
 "The tribe had sued the U.S. Department of Energy in 2002, seeking restoration of soil, water, plant and animal life that may have been damaged by radioactive waste and other hazardous releases at the south-central Washington site.
 The Nez Perce Tribe later joined the lawsuit, as did Washington and Oregon.Lavina Washines, Yakama Nation chairwoman, said in a statement that recovery of those costs is absolutely essential in a case this size.
 "These injury studies are so expensive that a government must know at the onset it can recover them from the polluter," she said.
 "Now we will be able to do the studies necessary to understand the full extent of the harm done by Hanford."

 Also in 2007, she attended a re-enactment of the handshake "Huckleberry Treaty", held near Surprise Lake in the Gifford Pinchot National Forest.

-Quote

-"We have to go out and fish -- that’s our life -- it’ll always be our life ... we want to be able to go to the water and get our salmon like our creator directs us through our songs."